xjtju/PinT/README.md

 }

 ```
-5. changes the .ini file according to the real run time envirement and the test request.
-For better performance, ```pipelined mode```  can be activated by setting ```pipelined=1```,  See pint.ini sample for details, and the .INI file is very direct and simple.
+5. Finally, edit the .ini file according to the real run time envirement and the test request.
+In .ini file, you can define the time and space domain size and their divisions in each dimension, choose a proper linear solver, assign the output filename, and activate some optimization option etc.  See pint.ini sample for details, and the parameter file is very direct and simple.

-From the above sample codes, in most cases it is not necessary for users to care many boilerplate tasks explicitly such managing MPI envirement, mesh division, guard cell synchonization etc. The framework can perform most housekeeping tasks well, so users can focus on phyical moddel or problem itself as shown in the following picture.
+From the above sample codes, in most cases it is not necessary for users to care many boilerplate tasks explicitly such as managing MPI envirement, mesh division, guard cell synchonization etc. The framework can perform most housekeeping tasks well, so users can focus on phyical moddel or problem itself as shown in the following picture.

 <p align="center"><img src="./doc/images/usage.png" align="center" height="250px"></img></p>

-For more comprehensive examples and usages, please check the 'pfm' directory.
+For more comprehensive examples and usages, please check the wiki and the 'pfm' directory.
 PFM stands for Phase Field Model, we implemented two solvers for a simplied  Allen-Cahn equation.
 All 1D/2D/3D are supported, OpenMP is also used to accelerate matrix calculations further in multi-core envirement.
 Examples for customized boundary condition and problem-specific configuration are also located in 'pfm'.

 ## Build